-Press release 14 March 2013: RTPI part of winning Neighbourhood Planning bid
+Press release 17 February 2015: RTPI part of winning Neighbourhood Planning bid

 How is Planning Aid England supporting communities engaged in Neighbourhood Planning?

-However, the neighbourhood planning powers offered under the Localism Act mean that communities can have much more influence than they have had previously as they will write the policies rather than commenting on those that have been written by others.
+However, the neighbourhood planning powers offered under the Localism Act mean that communities have much more influence than they had previously as they write the policies rather than commenting on those that have been written by others.

 Find out more

 We have a number of case studies of our work along with some neighbourhood planning briefing notes.
 We also have our Forum for Neighbourhood Planning which has news, events, resources and discussion forums for all those involved in neighbourhood planning, and a free, monthly e-bulletin, Up Front.
 Sign up to receive Up Front.
 Planning Aid England has also published a comprehensive suite of resources to assist groups in the development of their neighbourhood plan.
 These resources for neighbourhood planning: putting the pieces together can be accessed here.

 How Planning Aid England can help